 The issuance of a patent is not conclusive as to its inventorship, scope, validity or enforceability, and our owned and licensed patents may be challenged in the courts or patent offices in the United States and abroad.
 Such challenges may result in patent claims being narrowed, invalidated, held unenforceable, in whole or in part, or reduced in term.
 Such a result could limit our ability to stop others from using or commercializing similar or identical technology and products.
 Moreover, patents have a limited lifespan.
 In the United States, the natural expiration of a patent is generally 20 years after it is filed.
 While various extensions may be available, the life of a patent is limited.
 Without patent protection for our current or future product candidates, we may be open to competition from generic versions of such products.
-Given the amount of time required for the development, testing and regulatory review of new product candidates, patents protecting such candidates might expire before or shortly after such candidates are commercialized.
+Given the amount of time required for the development, testing and regulatory review of new product candidates are commercialized.
 As a result, our owned and licensed patent portfolio may not provide us with sufficient rights to exclude others from commercializing products similar or identical to ours.